January 26, 2010

 Persian Upside Down Layered Rice and Chicken

-This is a divine dish of layered saffron rice and cooked chicken breasts bound together by seasoned yogurt and egg yolk mixture.
-We Iranians love our rice and love to layer it with different types of vegetables and meat.
-However, the tastiest and desired part of this dish is the bottom layer of the rice (tahdig). ته چین Tah-chin is the tahdig lovers galore!
-Since the rice is served upside down and cuts like a cake, you can have your rice cake with a thick tah-dig and eat it too!
-"Tah" is a Persian/Farsi word for the bottom and "chin" is the root word for "chidan" which means putting things in order, arranging, and in this case, layering.
+Tahchin is a divine Persian dish consisting of layered saffron rice and tender chicken breasts, bound together with a seasoned yogurt and egg yolk mixture.
+We Iranians love our rice and enjoy layering it with various types of vegetables and meats, but the most sought-after part of this dish is its golden crispy bottom layer of rice (tahdig). ته چین Tah-chin is the tahdig lovers galore!
+Once cooked, it's served upside down, so you can enjoy both the fragrant saffron rice and a thick, crunchy tahdig in every bite.
+"Tah" means "bottom" in Persian, and chin comes from chidan, which means to arrange or layer.

 Tah-Chin - Upside Down Layered Saffron Rice & Chicken